 Benefit #2.
 It Actually Costs Less

-The image on the top shows an ad for Vascepa on The Cardiology Advisor—an example of an endemic website (it’s directly related to the medical field).
-The ad on the bottom, which promotes the COVID-19 vaccine, is served on a webpage on Yahoo that has contextually relevant content about the vaccine.
+The image on the left shows an ad for Vascepa on The Cardiology Advisor—an example of an endemic website (it’s directly related to the medical field).
+The ad on the right, which promotes the COVID-19 vaccine, is served on a webpage on Yahoo that has contextually relevant content about the vaccine.
 This is an example of contextual advertising.

 Benefit #3.
 It’s Great for Brand Safety